 - Traditional poetry.
 Proverbs are short traditional poems that encapsulate deep, powerful advice.
 Longer poems, songs, may be familiar as "Happy Birthday" or as foreign as the long mythological epic poem from Finland, Kalevala, which inspired Tolkien's "Lord of the Rings".

-- Learn classic interpretations and research methods related to the above examples.
-How did Grimm, Aarne, Thompson, Dorson, Dégh, Brunvand and others analyze folklore?
+- Learn classic interpretations and research methodsrelated to the above examples.
+How did Grimm, Aarne, Thompson, Dorson, Hurston, Dégh, Brunvand, Wiggins and others collect and analyze folklore?

-- DO folklore studies: Collect traditional stories and an oral poem.
+- DO folklore studies: Collect a traditional story and an oral poem.
+Compare folklore variants.
 Transcribe oral texts, and add the contextual information that will make them come alive for future readers of your essays.

-- Other readings to be announced soon, available online or uploaded to the class website
+- Other readings will all be available online or uploaded to the class website